Richard Sinden is the Wye Community Warden.

 Community Wardens are employed by Kent County Council and Richard also patrols Chilham and Godmersham.
 His hours vary from week to week, but Richard is out and about between 07.30 and 22.00 every day.

 Wye is very fortunate to have one of the most experienced wardens in Kent.
-He grew up locally and has a wealth of local knowledge.
+He grew up locally and brings a wealth of local knowledge to the job.

 Richard Sinden works closely with the Parish Council, and as the Community Warden he: